 - Use a passphrase made up of four or more unrelated but memorable words or symbols (for example: telephone mouse pirate rain)

 - While the minimum length is often 8 characters, 12 or longer is recommended and is easily achievable with three or four words

 - You should keep the spaces or change them to a different character where possible, for example / or = as this makes the password stronger

 - If you can use a word out of a different language this will also improve strength, e.g. maus instead of mouse

-Ultimately, 16 letters are much better protection than eight, no matter how complex the password.
+The length of the password is more important than the complexity.
 The more words you use, the more secure your password.

 Do not use:

 - One or two dictionary words with a number or symbol (e.g. computer123), keyboard sequences, (e.g., 123456, qwerty123, or qazwsxedc), or personal information